Camila-Ribeiro/My-Cookbook_Milestone-Project/static/testing/manual/testing.md

 ###### When logged in, the user sees "Make your own Cookbook" section:
 5. Try to click on "Add your Recipes" to verify if it's redirecting to "Add Recipe" page.
 6. Try to click on "Edit & Delete Recipes" to verify if it's redirecting to "Edit Recipe" page.
-7. Try to click on "Share your Recipes" to verify if it's redirecting to "My Recipes" page.

 ###### When not logged in, the user sees "How thir website works" section:
-8. Try to click on "Register" to verify if it's redirecting to "Register" page.
+7. Try to click on "Register" to verify if it's redirecting to "Register" page.
-9. Try to click on "Create your recipes" to verify if it's redirecting to "Add Recipe" page.
+8. Try to click on "Create your recipes" to verify if it's redirecting to "My Recipes" page.
-10. Try to click on "Share with Friends" to verify if it's redirecting to "My Recipes" page.

-#### Log In: WIP
+#### Log In:
-1. Click on "Login"on menu.
+1. Click on "Login".
 2. Try to insert a username.
 3. Try to insert a password.
-4. Try to insert a username and click on "Login".
+4. Try to insert a username and click on "Log In" to verify if the input password is required.
+5. Try to insert a password and click on "Log In" to verify if the input username is required.
+6. Try to insert a wrong username and click on "Login" to verify if an alert message "Invalid username or password" pops up.
+7. Try to insert a wrong password and click on "Login" to verify if an alert message "Invalid username or password" pops up.
+8. Try to insert a correct username and password and click on "Login" to verify if logs in.
+9. Try to click on link "Click Here To Register Account" to verify it redirects the user to "Register" page.
+10. Try to click on X to verify if redirects to index.

-#### Register: WIP
+#### Register:
+1. Click on "Register".
+2. Try to insert a username.
+3. Try to insert a password.
+4. Try to insert a username and click on "Log In" to verify if the input password and avatar are required.
+5. Try to insert a password and click on "Log In" to verify if the input username and avatar are required.
+6. Try to insert a wrong username and click on "Login" to verify if an alert message "Invalid username or password" pops up.
+7. Try to insert a wrong password and click on "Login" to verify if an alert message "Invalid username or password" pops up.
+8. Try to insert a correct username, password, avatar and click on "Register" to verify redirects to "Log In" page.
+9. Try to click on link "Click Here to Login." to verify it redirects the user to "Log In" page.
+10. Try to click on X to verify if redirects to index.

 #### All Recipes(route /'all_recipes')